Time to Celebrate. Let's Make It Special!

 You are creating memories for your family.
 It is often these happy memories which help children form a sense of identity with their larger family unit and treasured memories may help carry them through hard times in the future.

-When your days of celebration come around, take time to remind everyone why you are celebrating: "Today we are celebrating Steven's graduation.
-He has worked very hard and completed all his requirements.
-Lets pray that God will give him direction for the future."
+When your days of celebration come around, take time to remind everyone why you are celebrating: "Today we are celebrating Jessica’s graduation.
+She has worked very hard and completed all her requirements.
+Let's pray that God will give her direction for the future."

 Special Guests, Food and Traditions